hstief/hello-world/README.md

 # hello-world

-first try
-intersted in a webcalender on linux
+I'm interested in implenenting a server based webcalender on linux (Ubuntu and Debian).